scalableminds/webknossos/docs/sharing.md

 To obtain a link to a particular dataset, navigate to a dataset either from the spotlight gallery or your user dashboard by clicking `View`.
 After wK has finished loading the data, you can copy the URL from your browser window for sharing.

 {% hint style='info' %}
 We recommend giving your datasets a meaningful description and display name.
-Both are featured next to a preview of the dataset in the gallery of featured public datasets.
+Both are featured next to a preview of the dataset in the gallery of promoted public datasets.
 {% endhint %}

-## Tracing Sharing
+## Annotation Sharing
-- from within the tracing view
-- public vs private
-- requires the dataset to be publicly shared
-- copy to my account
+Besides sharing just the data layers for viewing, wK can also share complete annotation, e.g. a large reconstruction of a skeleton.
+Annotation sharing works for both skeletons and volume tracings.

+Annotation can be shared publicly and privately.
+Public tracings do not require any user authentication and are a great option for sharing a link to your annotation from social media or your website.
+Unlike with datasets, publicly shared annotations are not yet featured in a gallery.

+Private sharing required the recipient of a link to log in with his wK accounts.
+This is primarily used for sharing annotations with your co-workers, e.g. for highlighting interesting positions in your work.
+Since your position, rotation, zoom, etc is encoded in the URL, it is a great way for working collaboratively.
+Just send an URL to your co-worker in an email or blog post and he jumps right into the annotation at your location.

+Since every annotation is tied to an individual wK user, co-workers cannot just modify your annotation if you share it with them.
+Instead, the shared annotation will be read-only.
+If your co-worker wants to make modifications to the annotation, he/she can click the `Copy to my Account` button in the toolbar.
+This will make a copy of the annotation, link it to the co-worker's account and enable modifications again.
+Think of this feature like GitHub forks.
+Changes made to the copy are not automatically synced with the original.

+To share an annotation, follow these steps:
+1. Open your annotation in the regular tracing view.
+2. From the [toolbar](./tracing_ui.md/#the-toolbar) select `Share` from the overflow menu next to the `Save` button.
+3. Copy the sharing URL for private access.
+4. Enable public sharing with the checkbox, if required.

+For public annotations to work properly, the underlying dataset must also be shared publicly.
+Otherwise, the annotation and data cannot be loaded by wK and an error will occur.
+[Learn how to share dataset publicly above.](#public-sharing)